liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 affect on the remote server.
 To set your remote server's publication behavior, double click your remote server in the *Servers* tab.
-You can choose to automatically publish resources after changes are made, automatically publish after a buld event, or never to publish automatically.
+You can choose to automatically publish resources after changes are made, automatically publish after a build event, or never to publish automatically.
 To manually invoke the publishing operation after having modified project files, right click on the server in the Servers view and select *Publish*.

 Have you noticed that there's a lot of depth to Liferay IDE?
 You can easily come across difficult questions and run into very specific problems, but someone else might have already solved your issue or answered your question.
 So where would you go to find out?
-Don't reinvent the wheel, vsit the [Liferay IDE Community page](http://www.liferay.com/community/liferay-projects/liferay-ide/overview)!
+Don't reinvent the wheel, visit the [Liferay IDE Community page](http://www.liferay.com/community/liferay-projects/liferay-ide/overview)!
 On the *Forums* page, you can look up resolutions to specific errors and ask questions.
 Be sure to fully describe any problems you have to ensure you get a